-Many veterans are aware of the Department of Veterans Affairs’ home loan program that makes it easier for service members and surviving spouses to become homeowners.
-However, there are many misconceptions surrounding the benefit that may prevent potential home buyers from utilizing the program or taking full advantage of it.
+Many veterans are aware that the Department of Veterans Affairs’ home loan program makes it easier for service members and surviving spouses to become homeowners.
+However, there are many misconceptions about the benefit that may prevent potential home buyers from utilizing the program or taking full advantage of it.

 “For so many veterans and military families, it is arguably the most powerful loan product on the market and often the most financially advantageous,” said Chris Birk, director of education at Veterans United Home Loans, the top VA mortgage lender.